Yes, Microsoft has officially announced that it has discontinued InfoPath forms and there will not be any further updates.

 It is very common today to have separate development layers of frontend, backend, and database.
 Unfortunately, InfoPath developers need to be well versed with all three different development practices altogether to create effective forms.

 InfoPath is designed to embed business logic in the UI interface and data is created in XML format which is paired with the respective forms.
 All the code is combined in a single place and the changes have to be done by the same person.
-It results in an untenable code, difficult to make edits without coding protocols in place.
+It results in untenable code, difficulty to make edits without coding protocols in place.

 Alternative to InfoPath Forms: